Agoric/documentation/main/distributed-programming.md

 To keep from blocking local code until the response arrives, we return a `Promise` for the result.
 You can send more messages to a result's `Promise`.
-If and when the `Promise` resolves to a remote object, the messages are forwarded to the object's location, and their results arel eventually returned and processed locally.
+If and when the `Promise` resolves to a remote object, the messages are forwarded to the object's location, and their results are eventually returned and processed locally.

 JavaScript natively